JNSurma/SBC_Reset.X/README.md

 # SBC_Reset.X
 Use a PIC12F615 for SBC reset.
 MPLAB X IDE
-NOTE: VSS line needs to be a resistor on the chip side of the switch.
+NOTE: VDD line needs to be a resistor on the chip side of the switch.
 Need to update.